-TAMPA — Health agencies are preparing for the flu to make a return this season.
+TAMPA — Doctors are preparing for the flu to make a return this season, and they believe it will be worse than last year's basically non-existent flu season.

-“Having these two viruses at the same time is going to be a big problem,”said Dr. Jill Roberts, Associate Professor at the University of South Florida College of Public Health.
+“Having these two viruses (COVID-19 and the flu) at the same time is going to be a big problem,”said Dr. Jill Roberts, Associate Professor at the University of South Florida College of Public Health.

 That’s why experts say they’re really concerned about this flu season, because the flu can be bad enough already without COVID-19.